 (And I’ve included a ton of additional resources, because I am not the first person to write about French bureaucracy.)

-I am an American citizen, so I know the most about visas for Americans.
-If you are Canadian, Australian, New Zealander (New Zealandaise?
-New Zealandian?) and some other nationalities, you may be able to obtain a working holiday visa.
-Americans do not have this option in France, so I don’t know anything about it!
+I am an American citizen, so most of my knowledge comes from an American perspective.
+If you are from Canada, Australia, New Zealand, and some other countries, you may be able to obtain a working holiday visa.
+(Sorry, Americans!
+No working holiday visa in France for us.)
 Check with your local French consulate.

 Have an EU passport

 If you have an EU passport, get out of here!
 You already have the right to work legally in France.
 Even if you are not European, sometimes European heritage can get you dual nationality.
 So if your parents or grandparents immigrated in the last century, check out the rules of the country they came from.
 (Start at the country’s consulate website.)
 You’ll probably need a lot of birth, death, and marriage certificates.